Trunpm/AKMNet-Micro-Expression/README.md

   SAMM: http://www2.docm.mmu.ac.uk/STAFF/m.yap/dataset.php
   SMIC: https://www.oulu.fi/cmvs/node/41319
 * preprocessing
   1.you can also use the data in *cropped* fold to conduct the experiment.
-For SAMM dataset, the face detect and align method same as the paper *CASME II: An Improved Spontaneous Micro-Expression Database and the Baseline Evaluation*.
+For SAMM dataset, the face detect and align method same as the paper *CASME II: An Improved Spontaneous Micro-Expression Database and the Baseline Evaluation*
-  2. for phase-based video magnification method, please ref to http://people.csail.mit.edu/nwadhwa/phase-video/.
-  In our method, we do not need the frame normalization, the design of all modules in the AKMNet is independent on the length of input video clip.
+  2. for phase-based video magnification method, please ref to http://people.csail.mit.edu/nwadhwa/phase-video/ In our method, we do not need the frame normalization, the design of all modules in the AKMNet is independent on the length of input video clip

 # Method
 <div align="center">